 Producing bi-annual collections of accessories and womenswear, past collaborations also include lovely companies like Will Broome, Shopgirl, Dunlop, Urban Outfitters, The National Gallery, Topshop, and the V&A Museum.

 Shop Address: 112A Lower Clapton Road, London E5 0QR

 Paper Mache Tiger

 Is it a boutique?
 Is it a café?
 Is it a showroom?
 Guess what, it is all three rolled into one.
-Kyle Robinson the Director and brains behind Paper Mache Tiger, the sales and marketing agency for fashion brands, set up in 2008.
+Kyle Robinson the Director and brains behind Paper Mache Tiger showroom, the sales and marketing agency for emerging and established fashion brands, set up in 2008.

 The size of your purse doesn’t matter in this store, as there is something for everyone.
 If you are looking for a quirky fun present, there is an array of choice here.